Market your business with Instagram

 Social media is a powerful tool for businesses to market to an extremely large and diverse audience.
 Whilst twitter and Facebook are used by almost all companies, many are yet to unlock the potential of Instagram.

-A picture is worth 1000 words, especially when it can be shared with 300 million people.
+A picture is worth 1000 words.
+Especially when you can shared it with 300 million people.

 The multi-platform application has over 300 million users and is the fastest growing social media application, doubling its users from 13 to 26 per cent in just two years.
 (Pew Research Centre, Internet Project Surveys).
 So what exactly is Instagram and how can it benefit your business?

 The unlocked potential of Instagram for businesses is the advertising platform it provides.
 Not only can companies have sponsored images in users visual feeds but they can also conceal advertisements through endorsements.
 Unlike Facebook and Twitter which have status updates, tweets, check-ins and uploads, Instagram only allows users to upload, view images, ‘like’ images, comment and share images with other people.
-Which results in your business getting their marketing message across in an active and direct manner without getting lost in other peoples uploads.
+This means that your marketing message is sent actively and directly without getting lost in other people’s uploads.

-Instagram’s sponsored advertisements allow your businesses image to appear on a users’ feeds even without them ‘following’ you, allowing for business exposure.
-Although Instagram users may ‘hide’ these ads, the paid adverts are designed for your target audience as Instagram can access Facebook’s demographic data.
+Sponsored advertisements allow your businesses image to appear on a users’ feeds even without them ‘following’ you, allowing for business exposure.
+Instagram users may ‘hide’ these ads.
+But the paid adverts are designed for your target audience as Instagram can access Facebook’s demographic data.

 So how do you get people to want to follow your business on Instagram?

-Many companies create competitions that involve following and sharing the company’s image on Instagram in order to promote their account and even expand their customer databases.
+Many companies create competitions that involve following and sharing the company’s image to promote their account and even expand their customer databases.
 This process results in followers for the account and increased brand loyalty.
-An Instagram account that successfully connects with their target audience (followers), through these competitions and on a more personal level, will enhance profitability for any business.
+An account that successfully connects with their target audience (followers), through these competitions and on a more personal level, will enhance profitability for any business.

 The exponential growth of Instagram is great for businesses and easily accessible on a mobile phone.
-Through appealing to a younger, more impressionable audience, your business has the potential to become influential, if not, infectious to users in just a few likes and hashtags.
+Through appealing to a younger, more impressionable audience, your business has the potential to become influential.
+If not, it may just become infectious to users in just a few likes and hashtags.